fscorrupt/awesome-stars/README.md

 ## Python

+- [d3mystified/RetroReplay](https://github.com/d3mystified/RetroReplay) - Highlight your Plex media that originally aired in the past during the current week or month.
 - [TheWicklowWolf/Lidify](https://github.com/TheWicklowWolf/Lidify) - Music discovery tool that provides recommendations based on selected Lidarr artists, using Spotify or LastFM.
 - [sniff122/JetKVM-Custom-Boot-Splash](https://github.com/sniff122/JetKVM-Custom-Boot-Splash) - A Python script to change the boot splash screen on your JetKVM.
 - [Poshy163/HomeAssistant-JetKVM](https://github.com/Poshy163/HomeAssistant-JetKVM) - A HACS integration to allow controlling of your JetKVM device